finngaida/spotify2applemusic/README.md

 Import your Spotify Playlists to Apple Music!

 ## Cool!
 How do I use this though?
-Okay, now to be honest I built this for myself, so it's not very user-friendly.
-For those willing to take the effort, here's a tutorial on how to use this:
+~~Okay, now to be honest I built this for myself, so it's not very user-friendly.
+For those willing to take the effort, here's a tutorial on how to use this:~~

-1. Get a Mac, this won't run on Windows
+~~1.
+Get a Mac, this won't run on Windows
-2. Download [Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) and open it once to install all it's ~~shit~~ stuff
+2. Download [Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) and open it once to install all it's shit stuff
 3. Shoot up a Terminal (⌘+Space → *Terminal*)
 4. Clone this repo to your Desktop (or somewhere you like) by typing `cd ~/Desktop; git clone https://github.com/finngaida/spotify2applemusic.git; cd spotify2applemusic` and hitting enter
 5. Now we need to get your Spotify List converted.
 Go to [Exportify](https://rawgit.com/watsonbox/exportify/master/exportify.html), log in, select your playlist and copy **ALL** the text on screen